vrypan/snappub/README.md

   "text": ""
 }
 ```
-Consumers interpret this as:
-> “The resource at `https://example.com/feed.xml` has been updated.”
+> The resource at `https://example.com/feed.xml` has been updated.

 ---